Rock Band (video game): Development

-Gameplay was designed to be focused around the feeling of being in a band.
+Gameplay was designed to focus on the feeling of being in a band.
 Initial playtests showed that there was a lack of cohesion if each member of the band just played their parts.
 Harmonix created its Harmonix Design Cabal from senior designers and veterans of the studio to play around with the gameplay and UI to help identify means that would encourage a more unified band.
-This Cabal led to the introduction of saving failing teammates, unison bonuses, bass grooves, guitar and drum solos, and Big Rock Endings in the final game.
-For networking, they opted to use the Quazal networking scheme rather than the platforms' current network offerings, which allowed them flexibility in Rock Band and future games.
-Large scale testing and debugging for their network and server capabilities was done by renting time on a supercomputer to simulate 100,000 simultaneous connections.
-In visual style, Harmonix used the keyword "authenticity", which drove the appearance of the costumes, based on various music genres, the in-game instruments, and the animations used during a song to simulate a music video.
+This team led to the introduction of features such as saving failing teammates, unison bonuses, bass grooves, guitar and drum solos, and Big Rock Endings that were present in the final game.
+For networking, they opted to use the Quazal networking scheme rather than the platforms' network offerings, which allowed them flexibility in Rock Band and future games.
+Large-scale testing and debugging for their network and server capabilities was done by renting time on a supercomputer to simulate 100,000 simultaneous connections.
+Harmonix wanted "authenticity" in the game's visual style, driving the design of the in-game characters' costumes – which were inspired by several music genres – the selection of the in-game instruments, and the character animations to help emulate a music video.

-In selecting the soundtrack for Rock Band, the developers recognized that they needed to select songs that were recognizable, particularly on vocals; in contrast, when they were selecting songs for Guitar Hero, they were able to pick songs that played better even if they were less recognizable.
-They also consider songs that would help players come together socially, such as in The Who's "Won't Get Fooled Again", where they retained the long synthesizer solo such that the band members would all start playing again after it for a big finish.
-The team were able to introduce songs from smaller artists that they felt were good additions, such as "Maps" by the Yeah Yeah Yeahs and "Electric Version" by the New Pornographers to help also introduce players to those classes of music.
-For about half the songs, they hired a studio to sing along to the lyrics as a crowd would at a stadium, such that during the game, when players are performing well, the additional crowd sing-alongs would add to the performance experience.
+In selecting the soundtrack for Rock Band, the developers acknowledged that they needed songs that were recognizable, particularly on vocals; in contrast, for Guitar Hero, they selected songs that played better, even if they were less recognizable.
+They also considered songs that would help players come together socially, such as in The Who's "Won't Get Fooled Again", in which they retained the long synthesizer solo so that the re-entering of the band members at the end would produce a big moment for players.
+The team also picked songs by lesser-known artists from across different genres that they felt were good additions, such as "Maps" by the Yeah Yeah Yeahs and "Electric Version" by the New Pornographers, to introduce players to that music.
+For about half the songs, they hired a studio to sing along to the lyrics like a crowd would at a stadium, such that when players are performing well in the game, the additional crowd sing-alongs would add to the performance experience.